jschnurer/jellyfin-new-episode-report/README.md

 You can then copy the tv show library's Id into your `local.settings.json` file.

 # Getting User Ids
-Run `npm run get-users` in the script folder to connect to the Jellyfin server and output a list of user names and Ids.
+Run `npm run get-users` (or `node .\getUsers.js`) in the script folder to connect to the Jellyfin server and output a list of user names and Ids.

 This functionality requires the `local.settings.json` file to exist and to have the following properties already configured: